Skip to main content

 6. The Wrong Color Fabric on the Back of Your Quilt

-backing colors for a t-shirt quiltYou asked for your backing to be red and it comes back with orange.
+Backing fabric colors for a T-shirt quiltYou asked for your backing to be red and it comes back with orange.
 This is an error that can’t be fixed if you had a quilt made.
 If you had a blanket made, then you might be able to change backing colors.
 Read more about the difference between a quilt and a blanket.

 This usually comes down to communication issues between a quilt maker and you the customer.